 1. # tail -f /opt/vmware/vcloud-director/logs/cell.lo

-We hope this post will help you know how to Fix CVE-2022-22966- a critical RCE vulnerability in VMWare Cloud Director that let attackers take over the entire cloud infrastructure.
+We hope this post would help you know how to Fix CVE-2022-22966- a critical RCE vulnerability in VMWare Cloud Director that let attackers take over the entire cloud infrastructure.
 Please share this post and help to secure the digital world.
-Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, & Medium and subscribe to receive updates like this.
+Visit our social media page on Facebook, LinkedIn, Twitter, Telegram, Tumblr, Medium & Instagram, and subscribe to receive updates like this.